ArcanaFramework/arcana/docs/source/data_model.rst

 instructions on how to specify new file formats and converters between them.

-As with data stores, file formats are specified in the CLI by *<module-path>:<class-name>*, e.g. ``arcana.data.formats.common:Text``.
-However, if the format is in a submodule of ``arcana.data.formats`` then that prefix can be dropped for convenience, e.g. ``common:Text``.
+As with data stores, file formats are specified in the CLI by *<module-path>:<class-name>*, e.g. ``arcana.data.types.common:Text``.
+However, if the datatype is in a submodule of ``arcana.data.types`` then that prefix can be dropped for convenience, e.g. ``common:Text``.